Licensed Marriage Family Therapist

 Languages: English

-People I work with may be: - struggling to engage meaningfully in their lives and relationships - seeking individual therapy to support couples therapy - wanting to understand and change after having an affair - having difficulty communicating and connecting in a partnership - wanting to feel closer as adults in a family together (siblings, parent/child, extended/chosen family) - wanting to explore ideas and experiences around masculinity - having the experience of being new dads
+People I work with may be: - new dads or men preparing for the birth of a child - couples having a hard time communicating or connecting - struggling to engage meaningfully in their lives and relationships - seeking individual therapy to support couples therapy - wanting to understand and change after having an affair - wanting to explore ideas and experiences around masculinity

 Specialties